julierackshazel/UntitledProcgenRpg/doc/design.md

 _The systems that make the game tick._

 ### Movement
 Players move freely in the north, south, west and east directions.
 They are not snapped to the grid the worlds are built on.
 By holding a button, they can also sprint to move faster, at the cost of **energy**.
+Velocity mechanics?

 ### Combat
 (We gotta work out how we want combat to work exactly.
 Attack style will be based on player equipment.
 What kind of equipment do we want?
 Do we want pre-determined classes?)
+Likely different movement subsets, similar to terraria?
+Melee/Ranged/AOE/Pets

 ### Quick Items
 Certain items, such as food and potions, can be used quickly by putting them into hotbar slots 1 to 4.